CodeFromAnywhere/tool-agent/README.md

 ⚠️⚠️⚠️ WIP - Don't Use This.
 Check back in 2025! ⚠️⚠️⚠️

+~ I am first working on more foundational work for high quality agents using tools.

 # Purpose

 - Registry for searchable, evaluated agents, accessible through openapi.